borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 `progress` and `--progress`, `statistics` and `--stats`, and `match_archives` and `--match-archives`.

+Also note that if you want to pass a command-line flag itself as a value to one of these override flags, that may not work.
+For instance, specifying `--extra-borg-options.create --no-cache-sync` results in an error, because `--no-cache-sync` gets interpreted as a borgmatic option (which in this case doesn't exist) rather than a Borg option.

 An alternate to command-line overrides is passing in your values via [environment variables](https://torsion.org/borgmatic/docs/how-to/provide-your-passwords/).